RanitManik/sigma-Web-Development-Course/README.md

 ## Exercises

-Certainly!
-Here's the updated list of exercises in table format:
+Here's the list of exercises in table format:

 | #  | Challenges                                                                             | Live Demo                                                                                                                              |
 |:--:|----------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------|